-CSAP is a cross campus committee comprised of faculty, staff and students.
+CSAP is a cross-campus committee comprised of faculty, staff and students.
 The goals of CSAP are to offer advice and guidance to the Vice President for Student Affairs on how to assist and support victims of sexual assault, to spearhead assessment efforts to understand the needs of our students, to recommend a variety of prevention initiatives, and to facilitate collaboration among departments and student groups to address sexual violence.
-For more information about CSAP, please contact a member of the committee.

 View More Information

 Led by administrators and students, the GRC offers student programs that foster dialogue on issues of sexuality, gender, inclusivity, respect, and healthy relationships on campus.
-The GRC offers many programs about violence prevention particularly bystander intervention training as well as trains student leaders to do campus wide programs and residence hall workshops.
+The GRC offers many programs about violence prevention, particularly bystander intervention training, and trains student leaders to hold campus-wide programs and residence hall workshops.
 Contact a GRC staff member to get involved in educational efforts.

 View More Information